 Interlock pavers have a non-skid and non-slip surface which makes it safe to walk or drive on, even after rain storms.
 It also makes it an ideal choice for landscaping around pool areas.

 Disadvantages of Interlock Pavers

 With all its benefits, interlock pavers also have disadvantages.
 Since pavers use polymer sand to bind it together, weeds can grow between them as the sand wear away from regular use or from wind erosion.
-To avoid weed growth, simply top off binding sand every few years.
+To keep weed growth at bay, perform these simple annual Spring maintenance tips.
 In addition, pavers may loosen overtime if it is not installed properly.
 Hire a reputable company to install your interlock landscaping to ensure pavers stays in place.

 If you are looking to add some personal flare to your property with a material that doesn’t require much maintenance and will last over 30 years, interlocking pavers is your answer.
 These pavers have lifetime warranties and will look brand new with simple high pressure washing.
 To learn more on interlocking pavers and its applications, contact one of our specialist for more information or a no-obligation quote!